-Yoga for Scoliosis is a specialized yoga practice for individuals with scoliosis, a condition in which the spine curves laterally (side-to-side) and rotates.
+Yoga for Scoliosis, or more accurately Yoga for Those With Scoliosis (but this a lot to say…), is a specialized yoga practice for individuals with scoliosis, a condition in which the spine curves laterally (side-to-side) and rotates.
 Scoliosis affects 2-3% of the worldwide population and can be a source of discomfort or pain for many.
 If you have scoliosis, yoga for scoliosis is an excellent way to learn about your specific curve pattern.
 For many, it is also an effective way to manage pain or discomfort.

 What is the format of a yoga for scoliosis session or class?

 A yoga for scoliosis class or session looks different from a typical vinyasa flow class which has come to be the "default" yoga class in our Western culture.
 Yoga for scoliosis, as I practice and teach it, is derived from the Iyengar style of yoga.
 In a typical 75 minute class or private session, we may do 8-10 poses.
 In each pose, the student makes modifications based on his or her particular curve pattern and will stay in the pose for many breaths.
 This allows the student to go in, to make connections in his or her body and, perhaps most important, to find and feel the spine.
 Most people with scoliosis (and most people generally!) have never connected with their spines.
 They don't know which way it curves, they don't have an awareness of how the curvature affects posture, gait, strength, breath, everything.
 Yoga for scoliosis brings an awareness to all of these things.
 Like all yoga practices, it is about the journey inward.

 Is it possible to integrate what you learn from Yoga for Scoliosis into “regular yoga” classes?